by Mark A. Cobb

 3. Significant fluctuations in your customer’s inventory may indicate volatile business practices, changes in credit with other vendors, etc.

 4. An unusually large order may indicate that the customer has undertaken a project larger than its capabilities.

-5. Unexpected / unplanned growth of your customer’s business; great business maintain and update business plans; unplanned growth can cripple a business, overextend its employees and assets, and cause the business to fail to meet its new obligations.
+5. Unexpected / unplanned growth of your customer’s business; great businesses maintain and update business plans; unplanned growth can cripple a business, overextend its employees and assets, and cause the business to fail to meet its new obligations.

-6. High debt to equity ratio; customer’s in this position are a credit risk.
+6. High debt to equity ratio; customers in this position are a credit risk.

-8. A generally disorganized approach to its business, accounts payables, accounts receivable is scary; likely, that business does not understand the extent of their liabilities, realistic expectations of income, etc. and that could put you in a dangerous position if you need to implement collection procedures.
+8. A generally disorganized approach to its business, accounts payable, accounts receivable is scary; likely, that business does not understand the extent of their liabilities, realistic expectations of income, etc. and that could put you in a dangerous position if you need to implement collection procedures.